-Control Condition: In the control condition, students experience standard science classroom practices in place at their school.
+Control Condition: In the control condition, students experienced standard classroom practices in place at their school.

-Key Measures: Student motivational beliefs are assessed using the Theory of Intelligence survey, the Patterns of Adaptive Learning Survey (PALS), and researcher-developed measures of beliefs about effort and attitudes toward the class subject in which the intervention was implemented as well as attitudes about science.
+Key Measures: The researchers assessed student motivational beliefs using the Theory of Intelligence survey, the Patterns of Adaptive Learning Survey (PALS), and researcher-developed measures of beliefs about effort and attitudes toward the class subject in which the intervention was implemented as well as attitudes about science.
 Teachers rated studentsí motivation using ratings of mastery-oriented behavior and observations of student behavior in an effort and task choice activity.
-Student achievement is assessed using overall GPA and report card grades in three core subjects in which Brainology was implemented (math, English Language Arts, science, and social studies), as well as state achievement test scores in math and English Language Arts.
-The potential moderating effect of teachers' own mindsets (Theory of Intelligence survey) and classroom instructional practices (via student surveys and structured classroom observations) will also be measured.
+Student achievement was assessed using report card grades in three core subjects in which Brainology was implemented (math, English Language Arts, and science), as well as state achievement test scores in math and English Language Arts.
+Researchers also measured the potential moderating effect of teachers' own mindsets (Theory of Intelligence survey) and classroom instructional practices (via student surveys and structured classroom observations).

 Data Analytic Strategy: Researchers used four-level multilevel models to account for student nesting within schools, teachers, and class subjects to assess the impact of Brainology on grades, and three-level models nesting students within schools and teachers for behavior and belief outcomes.
 The team used multilevel mediation models to determine whether student beliefs and behavior determined the impact of Brainology on student achievement.
 Finally, the research team explored whether student baseline achievement, teacher baseline growth mindset, and student ethnicity and gender moderated the impact, with the expectation that struggling students and certain ethnic groups (for example African Americans) and girls may benefit more from the Brainology program than other students because of their potential to experience stereotype threat.

 Related IES Projects: The Influence of Students' Intelligence Beliefs On Attention, Information Processing, and Learning: A Neurophysiological Analysis (R305H020031); Growth Mindset Learning Platform for Educators and Students: Supporting Academic Motivation and Achievement through an Integrated Online Platform (EDIES10C0022)